MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretStore/Unlock-SecretStore.md

 System.Security.SecureString
 ```

-In this example, the SecretManagement 'Get-Secret' command fails to retrieve secret1 because the SecretStore vault is locked.
+In this example, the SecretManagement `Get-Secret` command fails to retrieve secret1 because the
-The 'Unlock-SecretStore' command is run to unlock the vault.
+SecretStore vault is locked.
+The `Unlock-SecretStore` command is run to unlock the vault.
+No
-No password parameter argument was provided to the 'Unlock-SecretStore' command, so the user is prompted for the password.
+password parameter argument was provided to the `Unlock-SecretStore` command, so the user is
-Running 'Get-Secret' again now works and returns the secret as a SecureString object.
+prompted for the password.
+Running `Get-Secret` again now works and returns the secret as a
+SecureString object.

 ## PARAMETERS